darkmage208/ppt-colorizer/README.md

-# PPT Excel Colorizer
+# GABO - Genetics Analysis and Biosystems Optimization

-A web-based automation platform that replaces offline VBA macro workflows by automatically applying color formatting to PowerPoint presentations based on Excel data and TXT file inputs.
+A web-based platform for Genetics Analysis and Biosystems Optimization that automatically processes and visualizes genetic data through PowerPoint presentations based on Excel data and TXT file inputs.

 ## Features